New York's 116th State Assembly district

 New York's 116th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Scott Gray since 2023.

 Geography

+2020s

 District 116 contains portions of St. Lawrence and Jefferson counties.
 It largely borders the St. Lawrence River, hence the district being colloquially called the "River District".

+The district contains the cities of Ogdensburg and Watertown, as well as the towns of Alexandria, Antwerp, Brownville, Canton, Cape Vincent, Clayton, Hammond, Lisbon, Louisville, Oswegatchie, Morristown, Orleans, Pamelia, Madrid, Massena, De Peyster, Lyme, Hounsfield, Henderson, Rossie, Theresa, Philadelphia, Potsdam, Waddington, and Watertown.

+The district is entirely within New York's 21st congressional district, as well as the 45th and 49th districts of the New York State Senate.

+2010s

+The district contains the cities of Ogdensburg and Watertown, as well as the towns of Alexandria, Antwerp, Brownville, Canton, Cape Vincent, Clayton, Hammond, Lisbon, Louisville, Oswegatchie, Morristown, Orleans, Pamelia, Massena, De Peyster, Lyme, Hounsfield, Henderson, Rossie, Theresa, Philadelphia, Potsdam, Waddington, and Watertown.